 CI grants credit toward its undergraduate degrees for successful completion of examinations of the Advanced Placement Program of the College Board.
 Students who present scores of three or better will be granted up to 6 semester units (9 quarter units) of college credit.
-CI credit for past (and current) exams is available on the Academic Advising website under Transfer Credit Information at http://www.csuci.edu/academics/advising/articulation.htm.
+CI credit for past (and current) exams is available on the Registrar’s Office website at: https://www.csuci.edu/registrar/transfer-credit-resources/external-exams.htm.
 Grade reports are sent automatically to CI if requested by the student at exam time.
-The student may also order the report through the AP website at http://www.collegeboard.com/student/testing/ap/exgrd_rep.html or by calling (888) 225-5427, Mon-Fri 8 am to 4:45 pm, Eastern Time.
+The sudent may also order the report through the AP website at http://www.collegeboard.com/student/testing/ap/exgrd_rep.html or by calling (888) 225-5427, Mon-Fri 8 am to 4:45 pm, Eastern Time.
 Reports should be sent to Records and Registration.

-CI may grant unit credit to those students who pass examinations that have been approved for credit system-wide.
-These are: the CSU English Equivalence Examination (EEE) and the College Level Entrance Program (CLEP) Examinations.
-Specific information on credit earned may be found by visiting the Academic Advising website located at http://www.csuci.edu/academics/advising/articulation.htm.
+CI may grant unit credit to those students who pass examinations that have been approved for credit system-wide through the College Level Examination Program (CLEP).
+Specific information on credit earned is available on the Registrar’s Office website at: https://www.csuci.edu/registrar/transfer-credit-resources/external-exams.htm.

 Students may challenge courses by taking examinations developed at Cal State Channel Islands.
 Credit shall be awarded to those who pass them successfully.
 Credits earned in this manner will be recorded as “CR” credit on the student’s transcript and will be counted toward the total number of units required for the degree although they will not be included in calculation of the grade-point average.
 Credit by examination may not be used to fulfill the minimum residence requirement.